 RELATED REVIEW: The Best Ultralight Tents, Tarps and Shelters

 The Marmot Nitro 2P earned the lowest overall score of the products we tested for the Ultralight Shelter Review.
 It is the heaviest product we include in this category, and we found the combo of dedicated aluminum poles and one trekking pole support awkward to set up.
 If you're looking for a higher performing tent, we recommend also visiting our Best Backpacking Tent review where we evaluate many two-person dedicated-pole tents.

 The Marmot Nitro 2P does a good job keeping two folks dry in the rain, but we found it time consuming to add enough guy lines to get a taught, wind-resistant pitch.
 The fly attaches in five spots to the inner tent, and the vestibule and two sides get staked out independently.
 Five fly guy out points can be used on the Nitro.
 This includes three loops at the foot of the tent (where the fly connects to the inner tent with slide-on plastic clips) and two more up top at the strut.
 At the minimum, you'll want to secure the two up top, ideally with two independent guy lines each.
 Here, there are two velcro loops that attach the fly to the strut and inner tent for strength.

 Weighing in at 2 pounds 10.8 ounces, this is the heaviest model we tested in the ultralight category, and you still need to add one adjustable trekking pole for set-up.
-The Fly Creek 2 Platinum is a full 10 ounces lighter.
+The Fly Creek HV2 Platinum is nearly a pound lighter.
 The North Face O2 is the closest competitor form- and function-wise, and is 4 ounces lighter (with all necessary poles).
 The Nitro's included stuff sack is slightly tapered; a simple feature but it does make for easier stuffing.